MarkDavidSanders/portfolio/README.md

 # portfolio
-Functional scripts I have written.
+Functional scripts I have written for work and for fun, but mostly for work.

-I will be adding more to this in the coming weeks.